-Loss of appetite occurs when you don’t have the desire to eat or snack at your typical mealtimes.
-The idea of eating food is unappealing and can lead to nausea.
-Nausea occurs when you feel uneasy or sick to your stomach, as if you may vomit.
-What Causes...
+Loss of appetite happens when you lose the desire to eat at your typical mealtimes.
+When this happens, the idea of eating food becomes unappealing.
+In some cases, you may also experience nausea.
+Nausea occurs when you feel uneasy or sick to your stomach, as...
 Read more

-Loss of appetite occurs when you don’t have the desire to eat or snack at your typical mealtimes.
-The idea of eating food is unappealing and can lead to nausea.
-Nausea occurs when you feel uneasy or sick to your stomach, as if you may vomit.
+Loss of appetite happens when you lose the desire to eat at your typical mealtimes.
+When this happens, the idea of eating food becomes unappealing.
+In some cases, you may also experience nausea.
+Nausea occurs when you feel uneasy or sick to your stomach, as if you might vomit.

-Loss of appetite and nausea can occur when you have eaten something that doesn’t agree with your stomach.
-This symptom typically subsides fairly quickly.
-However, loss of appetite and nausea together can sometimes signal a more serious condition.
+Loss of appetite and nausea can occur together when you’ve eaten something that doesn’t agree with your stomach.
+When this happens, symptoms typically subside quickly.
+But in some cases, loss of appetite and nausea can signal a more serious condition.

 Examples of conditions that can cause loss of appetite and nausea include: